UnconnectedBedna/shrink-backup/README.md

 **Testing version:** [shrink-backup](shrink-backup) (The version the information on this page refers to)

 Tested on **Raspberry Pi** os, **Armbian**, **Manjaro-arm** and **ArchLinuxARM** for rpi with **ext4** root partition.<br>
 Autoexpansion will work on ArchLinuxARM if you have `growpartfs` installed from AUR.
-I am still trying to figure out how to use "vanilla" tools for this to happen so this will stay on the testing branch.
+I am still trying to figure out how to use "vanilla" tools for this to happen so this will stay on the testing branch.<br>
+On the other 3, autoexpansion will work if not disabled.

 **Very fast restore because of minimal size of img file.**

 Default device that will be backed up is detected by scanning what disk-device root resides on.
 This means that boot and root partitions must be on the same device.<br>
 The scipt can handle if there is no boot partition as well.<br>
-Booting/backing up from usb-stick (`/dev/sda`) with Raspberry pi os has been tested lightly and works but is still considered **experimental**.
+Booting/backing up from usb-stick (`/dev/sda`) with Raspberry pi os has been tested and works.

 See [wiki](https://github.com/UnconnectedBedna/shrink-backup/wiki) for a bit more information about using other devices. (the information about `-d` option is depricated on this version, please disregard)<br>
 [Ideas and feedback](https://github.com/UnconnectedBedna/shrink-backup/discussions) is always appreciated, whether it's positive or negative.
 Please just keep it civil. :)